PrivateCaptcha/docs/content/docs/tutorials/complete-example.md

 {{% details title="Captcha verification fails (you see a red page)" closed="true" %}}

-- you opened localhost page instead of page provided by `ngrok`
+- localhost was not allowed in the property settings
 - for deployments, different from `privatecaptcha.com`, you also need to set `data-puzzle-endpoint="https://api.your-domain.com/puzzle"` attribute

 {{% /details %}}